skip to main content

 • Students accept the Broad College direct admission invitation by accepting their admission to MSU and paying their Advanced Enrollment Deposit by the Office of Admissions’ posted deadline.

-The second (final) round of Direct Admit invitations has been finalized.
-Students who have been invited for Direct Admission will receive an email today from the MSU Office of Admissions notifying them of a change to their application status.
-When they log in, invited students will see that their major has been changed to “Business Admitted.”
+The first round of Direct Admit invitations has been finalized.
+Invited students will receive an email today from the MSU Office of Admissions notifying them of a change to their application status; when they log in they will see their major listed as “Business Admitted.”
+Students who were not invited in this round are still eligible for consideration for the second round (see above for timeline details).

 Confirming Your Direct Admission Status